brad-reinhold/Lumen-Sanctum/README.md

 ++§°°{=|•°•^ππ∆ππ^•°•|=}°°§++

-Welcome to the House of Light.
+Welcome to the House of the Sacred Light.

-This space is intended as an artistic offerring for all poeoples equally, regardless of where their journey has lead from, or is leading to, or will lead.
+This space is intended as an artistic offerring for all peoples equally, regardless of where their journey has lead from, or is leading to, or will lead.

 This is a safe space for all.